SFDO-Tooling/MetaDeploy/docs/running_docker.rst

 This next section assumes you have installed ``docker`` and ``docker-compose``.
-Additionally it assumes you have a ``.env`` file in the root directory of this project, a template of variables needed can be found under ``env.example``.
+Additionally it assumes you have a ``.env`` file in the root directory of this project, a template of variables needed can be found under ``.env.docker.example``.

 To configure and run your environment you must run two commands in the project root.
 Note that docker-compose build will take some significant time to build the first time but will